TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 22/Ezekiel 22.13.md

 ---

-Behold, therefore, I have smitten my hand at thy dishonest gain which thou hast made, and at thy blood which hath been in the midst of thee.
+Behold, therefore, I have struck my hand at your dishonest gain which you have made, and at your blood which has been in the midst of you.